f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ![Configure](./assets/configure_other.png)

 The whole safety configuration is done.
-Take a look at it and click **Save and Exit**.
+Take a look at it and click **Save HTTP Load Balancer**.

 ![Configure](./assets/configure_save.png)